 - builds youth’s sense of belonging and participation through activities that focus on self-esteem, critical thinking, peaceful conflict resolution, leadership and active citizenship.

-- Youth identify issues that are important to them (e.g. exclusion, discrimination, environment, homophobia) and work together to do Action Projects to engage with their community.
+- Youth work together to identify issues that are important to them (e.g. exclusion, discrimination, inequality, environment, violence, homophobia) and together initiate Action Projects to engage with their community.

 What people say